 How to Dispose of Unwanted Medicines

 The City of Dacono Police Department has partnered with the United States Drug Enforcement Administration and St. Vrain Sanitation District to receive prescription and non-prescription drugs for destruction.
-Starting in July 2010, residents can turn in their unused and expired prescription and nonprescription drugs at the Police Department.
+Since 2010, the Dacono Police Department safely disposed of residents' unused and expired prescription and nonprescription drugs.
 Law enforcement officials will destroy all drugs received.
 Please follow these guidelines:

 - All exchanges must be done at the Police Department and need to be done between 8 a.m. and 5 p.m.
 Monday through Friday.